-After a busy week with barely a peep outside, I went into the garden this morning and I felt a none too subtle shift from high summer towards early autumn.
+After a busy week with barely a peep outside, I went into the garden this morning and felt a none-too-subtle shift from high summer towards early autumn.
 There I was last Sunday extolling the virtues of planting for late summer colour, marvelling at the fact that my plot had yet to reach its peak.
 And this morning, well, I realised it had gone ahead without me!

-Anyway….
-With the turn of the season comes reflection (and re-registering for NGS 2018: I Really Must update our garden description.
-Even I am bored with same-old same-old year after year!)
-So I thought it would be a good time to review some of this summer’s planting schemes (whilst I can still see them that is!)
-First then, T&M annual bedding plants:
+Anyway, with the turn of the season comes reflection.
+So I thought it would be a good time to review some of this summer’s bedding plant schemes (whilst I can still see them, that is!)

 - Forgot I Had Them Prize: Bidens Collection.
-Having trialled these bidens last summer I was more than happy to plug another lot into the shady hosta and heuchera baskets in the fernery (posh name for shady bit at back where nothing else grows) this year.
-Once planted I promptly forgot about them until towards the end of July, when their starry little daisy like flowers started popping up, clearly no offence taken.
+Having trialled these bidens last summer I was more than happy to plug another lot into the shady hosta and heuchera baskets in the fernery (posh name for shady bit at the back where nothing else grows) this year.
+Once planted I promptly forgot about them until towards the end of July, when their starry little daisy-like flowers started popping up, clearly no offence taken.

-Now for performance review of the established plants in the garden, bearing in mind one always loves the plants that are Flowering Right Now the best:
+And now it’s time to review the other established plants in the garden, bearing in mind one always loves the plants that are Flowering Right Now the best:

-- Variegated version with pinky white flowers, mixed with deep blue and white varieties, breathe new life into the mid-summer borders.
+- Variegated phlox ‘Olympus’ with pinky white flowers, mixed with deep blue and white varieties, breathe new life into the mid-summer borders.

-- Shrubby salvias, salvia Uliginosa and huge tender salvias Confertifolia and Involucrata.
+- Shrubby salvias, salvia Uliginosa and huge tender Salvia confertifolia and Salvia involucrata.
 In fact all salvias.
 Except sage, I can’t grow sage.
-I have even broken my cardinal rule of not having any tender perennials in the borders, by lifting the most vulnerable ones for over wintering under cover.
+I have even broken my cardinal rule of not having any tender perennials in the borders, by lifting the most vulnerable ones for overwintering under cover.

 - Anything tall.
-Miscanthus, calamagrostis, eupatorium, thalictrum, veronica Virginucum Fascination.
+Miscanthus, calamagrostis, eupatorium, thalictrum, Veronicastrum virginucum ‘Fascination’.
 With exceptions: tansy has to go; sick of it, better things in the offing at Plant Heritage Plant Sale in September, oh, and rampant filipendula should carry a government health warning.